 Place Value.
 The subject that an incredible (and devastating!) number of students don't understand - even well into high school!

 Most teachers struggle teaching place value because its hard to explain to a student why "31" is different to "13" and why "421" is four hundred and twenty one without the blocks.
 To a young child who is still learning in the concrete phase - needing to touch and feel everything in their world (just watch little kids, they put their hands on everything!) using the blocks to learn maths is crucial.

-In the Math-U-See program, we teach place value using "Decimal Street," where students learn that each number has a "house."
-On Decimal Street, there is the "hundreds house", the "tens house" and the "units house".
+In the Math-U-See program, we teach place value using "Decimal Street" or "Place Value Street" where students learn that each number has a "house."
+On this street, there is the "hundreds house", the "tens house" and the "units house".
 When too many friends visit the units house, they have to move up to the tens house, and so on.

 Using the Integer Blocks, we teach the language of maths, where maths symbols and "maths words" represent something very tangible and real.
 Students touch and feel, and come to know the pattern of maths in our language (and also where this pattern doesn't hold).
 Consider, for example, how 90 (nine-ty) is 'nine tens', 80 (eight-ty) is 'eight tens, 70 (seven-ty) is 'seven tens' , 60 (six-ty) is 'six tens', etc (the language pattern is telling us we read left to right/ bigger to smaller/ saying the number of tens,-they 'ty' to represent this number) ...... and yet strangely this pattern changes and 30 (thir-ty) is not spoken as 'three-ty', 20 (twen-ty) is not 'two-ty', 10 (ten) is not 'one-ty'.